WeeSee/yii2-pdflabel-demo/README.md

 ![About-Screen](/images/yii2-pdflabel-1.png)

-an label prints like this (in PDF, in A4 format):
+and label prints like this (in PDF, in A4 format):

 ![Label page](/images/yii2-pdflabel-2.png)